Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Which sharing mode to save and load filters for.
 Set to reporting, verification, data_flow, editing, moderation or peer_review.
 Default reporting.

+**taxon_list_id**

+ID of the taxon list that species and other taxon names are selectable from.

+**indexedLocationTypeIds**

+An array of location_type_id values to define the list of indexed location types to make available for filtering.
+These are filtered by a higher geography query.

+**otherLocationTypeIds**

+An array of location_type_id values to define the list of non-indexed location types to make available for filtering.
+These are filtered by a polygon query.

 Other options are described in the PHP documentation for the `client_helpers/prebuilt_forms/includes/reports.php` `report_filter_panel()` method.